praveenscience/Internship-LMS-FrontEnd/Code_of_Conduct.md

 - Focusing on what is best for the community
 - Showing empathy towards other community members

-Examples of unacceptable behavior by participants includes:
+Examples of unacceptable behavior by participants include:

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
-- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing other's private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ### Our Responsibilities